mureev/CMDataStorage/README.md

 CMDataStorage
 =============

-Simple and powerful API for read/write NSData from/to iOS Cache / Documents / Temp folder
+Simple and powerful lib for read/write NSData from/to iOS Documents / Cache / Temp folder.

 ### Features